-inline Affects whether functions are inlined or not.
+Affects whether functions are inlined or not.
 If at the declaration level, it affects the functions declared in the block it controls.
 If inside a function, it affects the function it is enclosed by.
-If there are multiple pragma inlines in a function, the lexically last one takes effect.

 It takes three forms:

 1. pragma(inline)